Derasine96/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that prints username of the current user
+A script that prints all the group the current user is part of